-When I first became interested in learning the guitar, the first obstacle I encountered was to purchase a guitar.
+When I first became interested in learning the guitar, the first obstacle I encountered was purchasing a guitar.
 Being a newbie, I had totally no idea about choosing a guitar and I didn’t know of any friends who played the instrument.

-At that time, the Internet was at its infancy stage and there was no such thing as using a Google search engine to find information or to do research.
+At that time, the Internet was in its infancy stage and there was no such thing as using a Google search engine to find information or to do research.

 Together with a friend, we headed to a local music shop in town and we were recommended a guitar package set for around $200 by the store assistant.

-Considering this was a relatively cheap deal and that we didn’t have any knowledge on choosing a guitar, we decided to go ahead with the purchase.
+Considering this was a relatively cheap deal and that we didn’t have any knowledge of choosing a guitar, we decided to go ahead with the purchase.

 Soon after I bought the guitar, I realized that the workmanship was extremely poor and there were buzzing sounds being heard when the guitar was played at certain frets.
-It was a lesson learnt.
-I guess we should have known better and couldn’t fuss too much for the price we paid.
+It was a lesson learned.
+I guess we should have known better and couldn’t fuss too much about the price we paid.